How Long Does a Root Canal Take? Average Treatment Times Explained

 Heal your Teeth with Root Canal Treatment in Poway, CA

 If you are looking for affordable and trustworthy dental care, Pomerado Family Dental provides quick and pain-free root canal treatments in Poway, California for all ages.
+While every case is unique, most root canal treatments are completed within one appointment lasting 30 to 90 minutes.
+Your dentist can provide a more accurate estimate after examining your tooth, but understanding what affects treatment time can help you feel more prepared for your visit.

 Our experienced dental professionals are dedicated to providing the best possible care to our patients.
 Don’t hesitate to contact us if you have any questions or concerns about root canal treatment or any other dental procedure.
 We are always here to help you achieve and maintain optimal oral health.